Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 Why Mold Remediation Matters for CIRS Recovery

 If you have CIRS, your immune system cannot properly tag and clear biotoxins.
-That means even tiny amounts of airborne mold fragments, spores, or inflammagens can continually re-trigger the inflammatory cascade.
+You can thank one (or both) of your parents for passing on the HLA gene mutation that challenges your immune system to properly present antigens and effectively conclude an immune response.
+That means even tiny amounts of airborne biotoxin fragments can continually re-trigger the inflammatory cascade.

-For people with CIRS, ongoing exposure = ongoing symptoms, even at levels that wouldn’t bother the average person.
+For people with CIRS, ongoing exposure = ongoing symptoms, it’s as simple and complicated as that.
+Even at levels of exposure that wouldn’t bother the average person.
+This is why your spouse may not have a single symptom; even though you’re both breathing the same air.

 Step 1: You must avoid exposure to biotoxins.